The Life of Ordinary?

 Reflect, today, upon this image of Jesus teaching in the synagogue.
 Know that the “synagogue” represents your own soul and that Jesus desires to be there speaking to you with authority.
 Let His words sink in and change your life.

-Lord, I open myself to You and Your voice of authority.
+My authoritative Lord, I open myself to You and Your voice of authority.
 Help me to allow You to speak with clarity and truth.
 As You do, help me to be open to allowing You to change my life.
 Jesus, I trust in You.

 The Purpose of Jesus’ Mission